-UCLan recognises and values individual difference and has a public duty to promote equality and remove discrimination in relation to race, gender, disability, religion or belief, sexual orientation and age.
-During your time at UCLan we expect you to be able to:
+UCLan recognizes and values individual difference and has a public duty to promote equality and remove discrimination on various grounds including race, gender, disability, religion or belief, sexual orientation and age.
+During your time at UCLan we expect you to be able to

-- 8.6.6.1 experience "an integrated community based on mutual respect and tolerance where all staff and students can feel safe, valued and supported." - 8.6.6.2 contribute to creating a positive environment where discriminatory practices and discrimination are not tolerated.
+- experience "an integrated community based on mutual respect and tolerance where all staff and students can feel safe, valued and supported". - contribute to creating a positive environment where discriminatory practices and discrimination no longer happen.